Don Catlin: Career

+The same year, he co-founded Banned Substances Control Group (BSCG) with his son, Oliver Catlin, and attorney, Ryan Connolly.
+They founded BSCG with the mission of remedying supplement quality control and safety concerns.

 Catlin served as president and CEO of the Los Angeles-based NGO Anti-Doping Research, Inc. (ADR).
 It was founded in 2005 to bolster efforts to uncover new drugs that are being used illegally by competitors, and to develop accurate tests in order to easily detect them in athletes.
 Anti-Doping Research Inc advocates for and establishes programs to encourage all levels of athletes to refrain from the use of performance-enhancing drugs.

-In addition, Catlin led both of the companies Anti-Doping Sciences Institute (ADSI) and Banned Substances Control Group (BSCG).

 In 2006, Catlin received a request from The Washington Post to analyze a dietary supplement created by Patrick Arnold, which he identified the active ingredient as methylhexaneamine.
 The substance was added to the WADA banned list in 2009.

 In 2009, Catlin and his team at Anti-Doping Research developed an equine test for the potent blood-boosting drug Mircera, also known as Continuous erythropoietin receptor activator.

 In a peer-reviewed article published in the August 2009 issue of the science journal Comparative Exercise Physiology, Catlin, along with colleagues at ADR, reported to have developed an equine test for the powerful blood-boosting drug CERA.
 ADR is currently developing an effective urine test that will detect human growth hormone (hGH) – one of the most sought-after tests by sports leagues worldwide.

 Catlin was professor of Molecular and Medical Pharmacology at the UCLA David Geffen School of Medicine.
 He served as chairman of the Equine Drug Research Institute's Scientific Advisory Committee and as a member of the Federation Equestre Internationale Commission on Equine Anti-Doping & Medication.
 Since 1988, he was a member of the International Olympic Committee Medical Commission.
+Catlin served the International Olympic Committee Medical Commission for over 20 years.